Zillight/Zillight/README.md

 # Welcome to my GitHub profile!

-I am a beginner in full stack web development with a burning passion for coding and creating.
+I am Banji Zillight Olawole a 'beginner' in full stack web development with a burning passion for coding and creating.
 I have recently started my journey in web development and am eager to learn and grow as a developer.
-I am currently focusing on mastering the basics of HTML, CSS, JavaScript and frameworks such as React.
+I am currently focusing on mastering the basics of HTML, CSS, JavaScript and frameworks such as React, while doing Software Engineering program with ALX.

 ## Skills

 - Familiar with HTML, CSS and JavaScript
+- Conversant with Linus commands, shell navigations and C programming language
 - Understanding of basic programming concepts
 - Strong interest in web development and a desire to learn
 - Passionate about creating and building